 oldWeather produces two main groups of results: weather observations and historical records.

 Anyone doing research on historical climate wants to use all the available observations, not just those from one source.
 So we are adding the observations produced by oldWeather to the International Comprehensive Ocean-Atmosphere DataSet (ICOADS) where they will be preserved indefinitely and provided to anyone who wants to use them.
-We plan for the observations transcribed so far to be included in the next update of ICOADS (version 3.0, tentatively scheduled for release in late 2015); until then they can be downloaded from here.

 The observations need to be provided in a standard and consistent format.
 The appropriate format for historical marine weather observations is International Maritime Meterological Observation (IMMA) format and we are providing our observations as IMMA records (IMMA software: 1,2).
 Anyone may download and use the observations for any purpose, please give credit to the oldWeather project wherever appropriate.
 Your use of the records is entirely at your own risk.
 We make no warranty, representation or guarantee that the data is error free or fit for your intended use.